Smithtl1/beginner-python/README.md

 * Conditionals are a bunch of `true/false` statements that work its way down a tree to get to a soluion.

 ###For Functions

+* A funcion is a type of routine that can be tested and ran to get a result.
+* A function returns a value.